tulip ‘Queen of Night’

 The parent varieties of ‘Queen of Night’ are noted for the ability to return for several years before losing vigor.
 Lurie Garden plants them every two to three years to maintain the desired, large blooms.
 Like most of spring bulbs, ‘Queen of Night’ thrives in sunny spaces with well-drained soil and can be planted under deciduous trees, which leaf out after the tulip has bloomed.

-Dark tulips when added to a mix of pink or red with very light ones create an illusion of depth to a planting, resulting in a fuller-looking grouping of blooms.
+Dark tulips when added to a mix of pink or red with very light ones give an illusion of depth to a planting, resulting in a fuller-looking grouping of blooms.

 |Botanical Name||Tulipa ‘Queen of Night’|